-An assignment summary table appears at the end of this syllabus.
+An assignment summary table will be available as a separate document under the "SYLLABUS" module on our Canvas course page.
 Details for each assignment are provided in lectures and in assignment information sheets.
 Assignment information sheets (as well as other useful resources) can be found on the course Canvas site.
 The written assignments in Psychology 100W are designed to gradually build the writing and research skills necessary to write scholarly papers appropriate for the discipline of psychology.
 The major skills and associated assignments include (but are not limited to):

-- · Basic skills review (e.g., plagiarism tutorial, research skills tutorial, and formatting tips) - · APA style
+• Basic skills review (e.g., plagiarism tutorial, and research skills tutorial)

+• APA style